pytrackdat/pytrackdat/README.md

 To install `virtualenv` and `wheel`, a command must be ran in a Terminal window (macOS or Linux), or a Command Prompt (on Windows).
-To open a Command Prompt, press Windows Key + R or open the Start Menu, type in "cmd", and press enter.
+To open a Command Prompt, press the Windows Key + R or open the Start Menu, type in "cmd", and press enter.

 Run the following command on **macOS** or **Linux**: